fbpx

 1. What would you say are the top three skills needed to succeed at your job?

-1. As a professional how is it working in the Nairobi?
+1. As a professional how is it working in Nairobi?
 Is Nairobi open to what you do or what could be better?

-Working in Nairobi can be stressful in terms of unnecessary traffic, high cost of living, the strain on the existing facilities and infrastructure.
+Working in Nairobi can be stressful in terms of unnecessary traffic, the high cost of living, and the strain on the existing facilities and infrastructure.
 In terms of exposure, it scores highly considering the fact that it is the business hub for East and Central Africa.
-It can get better if the government worked on its security, making it cleaner and do a bit of decongestion in the city center.
+It can get better if the government worked on its security, making it cleaner and do a bit of decongestion in the city centre.

 1. What motivates you?